-1.2.1 Lead Agency: SEMPO staff with support via consulting contract with KLG Engineering, LLC obtaining public input on SEMPO's planning documents, including but not limited to: the Public Participation Plan, the Title VI Program, the Unified Planning Work Program, the Metropolitan Transportation Plan, and the Transportation Improvement Program.
+1.2.1 Lead Agency: SEMPO staff with support via consulting contract with KLG Engineering, LLC

+SEMPO will conduct public outreach activities in accordance with the Public Participation Plan.
+This Plan, adopted on May 21, 2014, outlines a process for obtaining public input on SEMPO's planning documents, including but not limited to: the Public Participation Plan, the Title VI Program, the Unified Planning Work Program, the Metropolitan Transportation Plan, and the Transportation Improvement Program.